vickdini/codesign/README.md

 # A Guide to Linux Hardware-Software Co-Design on the Zynq UltraScale+ SoC

-This repository contains the source files and documentation for a comprehensive guide to hardware-software co-design on the AMD Zynq UltraScale+ MPSoC platform. [cite_start]The project demonstrates a complete workflow, from designing a custom hardware peripheral in Verilog to controlling it with a C application running on a custom-built embedded Linux operating system.
+This repository contains the source files and documentation for a comprehensive guide to hardware-software co-design on the AMD Zynq UltraScale+ MPSoC platform.
+The project demonstrates a complete workflow, from designing a custom hardware peripheral in Verilog to controlling it with a C application running on a custom-built embedded Linux operating system.

 The full step-by-step guide is detailed in the accompanying paper, which can be found here: